 Continuous service means uninterrupted service.
 But, it does include the interruption due to, leave, sickness or accident.
 The strike, lay-off, or a lockout is also not considered as an interruption.
 Indeed, any interruption which is not due to the fault of the employee, would not be counted.
 But, if you have taken a sabbatical or leave without pay, then your service would get interrupted.

 Gratuity Only After Leaving Job

-An employee is entitled to get gratuity only after the termination of employment.
+An employee is entitled to get gratuity only after the termination of the employment.
 This termination may be of retirement, resignation or job switch.
 So, It is clear, you are not going to get gratuity while in the job.

 Death or Disablement Relaxation